-Erving Goffman is credited for having popularised the term 'total institution', a term closely associated with re-socialization.
-A total institution is usually set apart from the society by distance, laws, and physical attributes like high walls, barbed wire fences, and locked gates.
-They are organised by strict rules and norms determined and enforced by a single authority.
-Examples of total institutions are prisons, military camps, mental health facilities, private boarding schools.
-The fundamental purpose of these institutions is to resocialise people into changed identities and roles.
+Erving Goffman is credited for popularised having the term 'total institution', a term closely associated with re-socialization A total institution usually set apart from the society by distance, laws, and physical attributes like high walls, barbed wire fences, and locked gates.
+They are organised by strict rules and norms determined and enforced by a authority.
+Examples of total institutions are prisons, military camps, health facilities. and private mental boarding schools.
+The fundamental purpose of these institutions is to re-socialise people into changed identities and roles.
 Re-socialization in total institutions is severe and difficult.
 It strips off the individuality completely and creates a new identity bound by tight schedules and rules of the institution.
 The individual has to submit all one's personal belongings such as clothing or accessories, privileges and comforts and align to 'life of the inside'.
 It requires a strong will power and determination on the part of the individual to adapt to the new environment.